How Much of Your Ticket Purchase Supports Charity in Each Australian Lottery Operator

 How to Find Charity Allocation Data for Any Operator

-Second, obtain a copy of the gaming licence issued by your state's gambling regulator.
-NSW licences are held by Liquor and Gaming NSW.
-Queensland issues licences through the Office of Liquor and Gaming Regulation.
-These documents specify minimum charity allocation percentages.
-Some states publish licences online; others require a direct request.
+NSW licences come from Liquor and Gaming NSW.
+Queensland licences come from the Office of Liquor and Gaming Regulation.
+These documents show minimum charity allocation percentages.

 Prize Home Lottery vs. Government Lotteries: Allocation Differences